 All stones that I use in my work have been hand selected and/or custom cut.
 Special care should be taken not to damage these stones.
 Your rings should be removed before washing your hands, getting into a pool or hot tub, cleaning with chemicals, gardening or doing any heavy lifting.

 Clean your druzy stones by simply taking a dry soft toothbrush and give the surface of the stone a gentle scrubbing in a circular motion.
-You do not need to wash them with soap and water unless they have gotten dirty beyond what a soft brushing will remove.
-Be aware that a druzy is a crystal structure and can be fragile as it is comprised of many tiny stones creating one larger stone.
+You shouldn't need to wash them with soap and water unless they have gotten dirty and the soiling is beyond what a soft brushing will remove.
+Be aware that a druzy is a crystal structure and can be fragile as it is a larger stone structure that is formed of many tiny stones.

 Very Important Note: